 Cost of Coverage

-The cost of coverage under TRS-ActiveCare shall be shared by the state, the ESC, and the employees, as set forth below.
+The cost of coverage under the program shall be paid by the state, the district, and the employees in the manner provided by Insurance Code, Chapter 1579, Subchapter F, below.
 Education Code 22.004(c)

-An employee covered by the program shall pay that portion of the cost of coverage selected by the employee that exceeds the amount of the state contribution and the ESC's contribution.
+An employee covered by the program shall pay that portion of the cost of coverage selected by the employee that exceeds the amount of the state contribution and a district's contribution.

 Insurance Code 1579.253

-The ESC shall, for each fiscal year, pay an amount equal to the number of participating employees multiplied by $1,800.
+A district shall, for each fiscal year, use to provide health coverage an amount equal to the number of participating employees of the district multiplied by $1,800.
 Insurance Code 1581.052(a)

 Each year, an active employee must elect in writing whether to designate a portion of the employee's compensation to be used as health-care supplementation.
 An election must be made at the same time that the employee elects to participate in a cafeteria plan, if applicable.
 Education Code 22.105

-Notwithstanding any other law, an employee whose resignation is effective after the last day of an instructional year is entitled to participate or be enrolled in TRS ActiveCare or the ESC's group health coverage through the earlier of:
+Notwithstanding any other law, an employee whose resignation is effective after the last day of an instructional year is entitled to participate or be enrolled in the uniform group coverage plan or the district's group health coverage through the earlier of:

-- The first anniversary of the date participation in or coverage under TRS ActiveCare or the ESC's group health coverage was first made available to ESC employees for the last instructional year in which the employee was employed by the ESC; or
+- The first anniversary of the date participation in or coverage under the uniform group coverage plan or the group health coverage was first made available to district employees for the last instructional year in which the employee was employed by the district; or

-- The last calendar day before the first day of the instructional year immediately following the last instructional year in which the employee was employed by the ESC.
+- The last calendar day before the first day of the instructional year immediately following the last instructional year in which the employee was employed by the district.

-The ESC may not diminish or eliminate its contribution [see ESC Required Minimum Effort, above] before the last date on which the employee is entitled to participation or enrollment.
+If an employee's resignation is effective after the last day of an instructional year, the district may not diminish or eliminate the amount of a contribution available to the employee under Insurance Code Chapter 1581 [see District Required Minimum Effort, above] before the last date on which the employee is entitled to participation or enrollment.